reviczky/northumbria/modules/governance/report.md

 # Abstract

-Looking at the current implemetation of information governance at a tier one financial services organisation, deficiencies have been identified and a proposed new governance framework needs to be introduced.
+Looking at the current implementation of information governance at a tier one financial services organisation, deficiencies have been identified and a proposed new governance framework needs to be introduced.
 The "Lending Warehousing System" has been chosen as an information system to show the methodology of the proposed information governance and information assurance.
-Industry standards have been evaluated and the proposed framework consisting of classification of assets, risk asessment and treatment plan to address the risks.
+Industry standards have been evaluated and the proposed framework consisting of classification of assets, risk assessment and treatment plan to address the risks.
 Detailed processes around risk evaluation and various aspects of impact and likelihood have been suggested.
 The main output is a risk treatment plan.
 If implemented, the governance proposal would greatly benefit the business in terms of operation and financial revenue. \par

+about the content, to read or not?

 # Executive Summary